Friday, 27 July 2018

 Ponderosa Punch

 We started Thursday with a hearty breakfast at Big Trees Lodge with Margaret, Jamie and Aisling.
+That's where they are staying.
 It was so great to see everyone.
 Then Margaret and I went on a four mile trail from the lodge up to a swinging bridge and back down on the other side of the river.
 There was a small waterfall and a pool at the bridge and it was absolutely beautiful, with a spring coming out of a rock creating a natural slide into the pool.
 I had a paddle because I was becoming very, very hot, which should have been a warning to me of what was to come the next day.
 I was drinking my water constantly but my temperature just wouldn’t come down.
 In the end I cut my walk short and waited for Margaret at a wee and very friendly visitor centre who gave me a cool drink, and when she finished her walk she picked me up in the car.
 Meanwhile the others went on the more strenuous Chilnualna Falls walk, which they enjoyed.
 I went for a refreshing swim in the pool at Big Trees Lodge and then we went to Mariposa Grove to see the giant sequoia trees.
 They were amazing.
 The day ended with a delicious dinner (accompanied by refreshing Ponderosa Punch) at Big Trees Lodge.

-Saturday 7 July 2018
+Saturday, 7 July 2018

-Bluejay on my balcony
+Bluejay from my balcony

 Wednesday was Independence Day and the day that we entered Yosemite National Park over the Tioga Pass.
 As soon as we took the turn off from Lee Vining, the road just rose higher and higher to just short of 10000 feet.
 We could see the peaks of the Yosemite Valley laid out before us.
 James had the day all planned.
 He would climb Mount Hoffman and I would go up the same trail but spend time at beautiful May Lake instead of going all the way up to the summit.
 And so it transpired.
 The trail to May Lake ascended gently and wended its way through a rocky landscape; great slabs of granite studded with trees and lots of wild flowers.
 It took me about forty-five minutes.
 Then I explored the lakeside in both directions and admired the views of Mount Hoffman towering above, before settling down at a picturesque spot to relax and paddle a little.
 Swimming in the lake is banned because it’s a drinking source but I reckoned that a wee paddle wouldn’t do anyone any harm!